priyalpg27-del/priyalpg27-del.github.io/README.md

 - Update the LinkedIn and Medium links in `index.html` if needed.
 - Metrics and role achievements are drawn from the supplied resume; confirm client disclosure and metric accuracy before publishing.

-## Optional custom domain

-The free GitHub Pages URL will not mention Codex.
-A custom name such as `priyag.dev`, `priyag.ai`, or another available domain can be connected later in **Settings → Pages → Custom domain** after purchasing it from a domain registrar.